Y Lliwedd

 Y Lliwedd is a mountain, connected to Snowdon in the Snowdonia National Park, North Wales.

 Its summit lies 898 m above sea level.

-The eastern flanks are steep cliffs rising above Glaslyn and Llyn Llydaw.
+The eastern flanks are steep cliffs rising above the lakes of Glaslyn and Llyn Llydaw.
 Y Lliwedd is the most conspicuous of the peaks for those who approach Snowdon via the Miners' and Pyg tracks.

-Hikers and mountaineers often pass over Y Lliwedd when walking the Snowdon Horseshoe.
+Hikers and mountaineers will pass over Y Lliwedd when walking the Snowdon Horseshoe.
 The noted British climber George Mallory undertook many of his early climbs here.
 It was also the site of considerable training activity for the 1953 British Everest Expedition.

 The north face of Y Lliwedd was explored in the late 19th century and in 1909 was the subject of the first British climbing guide, The Climbs on Lliwedd by J. M. A. Thomson and A. W. Andrews.